 - Reduces Mast Cell Activation – Mast cells are part of the body’s innate immune system.
 When mast cells activate, they release chemicals that trigger allergic reactions.
 A study in Japan found that bee pollen significantly inhibited mast cell activation, thus minimizing allergic reactions.
 Bee pollen may also be helpful in treating Postural orthostatic tachycardia syndrome (POTS) since it is closely tied to Mast Cell Activation Syndrome.

 How Should You Take Bee Pollen?

 Bee pollen is a food and acts more effectively when taken at mealtimes and especially combined with fruit.
 Start gradually (½ tsp.) a day and work your way up to 1-3 tablespoons by the end of four weeks.
 Consider adding a spoonful of bee pollen at breakfast, preferably with a piece of fruit to enhance its effect.

 If you think you might have sensitivity to pollen or a history of hay fever, try this simple test.
 Place a few granules in your mouth and wait 2 minutes.
 If you experience no symptoms (watery eyes, runny nose, sneezing), chew slowly and swallow.
 Wait another 24 hours and monitor your body for any symptoms.
 If you don’t experience any, gradually increase as stated above.

 Always buy local to ensure you’re building up an immunity to the plants in your area.
 Ask your farmer, or look for a label that states it is mold and pesticide free.
-Also, try to get a bottle with a variety of colors to make sure they come from different plants, which improves the bee pollen’s nutrient profile.
+Choose a bottle with good color variety to make sure they come from different plants.
+This improves the bee pollen’s nutrient profile.